ano-jayden/gitTask/README.md

 # gitTask

 ## Your Django App Name
-Welcome to Your Django App!
-This application is designed to [briefly describe what your app does, e.g., manage skills, facilitate user registration, etc.].
+Welcome to platestudios app This application is designed to  manage skills, facilitate user registration, etc.

 ## Table of Contents
 - [Features](#features)